GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/define-install-strategy/index.md

 ## Promoting the installing of your PWA through an app store

 Apps that are available in App stores can be built with different technologies, including PWA techniques.
-In [this talk](https://www.youtube.com/watch?v=V7YX4cZ_Cto&feature=youtu.be) you can find a summary of the technologies that can be used to that end.
+In [Blending PWA into native environments](https://youtu.be/V7YX4cZ_Cto) you can find a summary of the technologies that can be used to that end.

 In this section we'll classify apps in the store in two groups: